Deduplicate Across Salesforce Leads and Contacts

 After Insycle has identified the master record, it will use the Field selection rules to automatically pick which values from a duplicate group will be used in the master record.

-The Criteria dropdown gives you various options for choosing the data to keep:
+The Criteria dropdown gives you various options for choosing the data to keep, and the Group Fields let you keep values of multiple fields from the same record:

 • From master record (even empty) – If the field on the selected master record is blank, keep it that way.
 Don’t automatically fill it in with a value from the most recently updated record.